-Please note that due to the Covid-19 pandemic ship schedules have had to adjust last minute and it is currently uncertain when deployments will resume again.
-This situation is being closely monitored and shedules will be updated as soons as more is known.
+Please note that due to the Covid-19 pandemic ship schedules are subject to last minute changes.
+This situation is being closely monitored.

 ISAR - Bay of Biscay